Clemapfel/mousetrap/docs/03_actions.md

 });
 ```

 Let's say instead of simply printing `clicked`, this button does a more complex operation, such as opening / saving a file or using the internet to connect to a server overseas.
-Often, we want this functionality to not be tied to a specific button, it is much more scalable and easy to maintain to encapsulate it as a automatically managed object. `Action` offers this functionality.
+Often, we want this functionality to not be tied to a specific button, it is much more scalable and easy to maintain to encapsulate it as an automatically managed object that can be connected and disconnected to/from any number of triggers. `Action` offers this functionality.

-When creating an action, we first need to choose an *id*.
+When creating an action, we first need to choose an **id**.
 An id is any identifier containing the character `[a-zA-Z0-9_.]`, that is all roman letters, number 0-9, `_` and `.`.
-The dot is usually reserved to simulate scoping, for example an action could be called `image_file.save` and `text_file.save`.
-Both actions say what they do, `save` a file, but the prefix makes clear which part of the application they act in.
+The dot is usually reserved to simulate scoping, for example, an action could be called `image_file.save`, while another is called `text_file.save`.
+Both actions say what they do, `save` a file, but the prefix makes clear which part of the application they act on.
+We should always pick a clear, descriptive id for an action.
+Much like with variable names, abbreviations and otherwise unclear termonology should be avoided.

-We'll call our example action that prints `clicked`  "`example.print_clicked`".
-We create the action object like so:
+In this spirit, we'll call our example action that prints `clicked`  "`example.print_clicked`".
+Armed with this appropriate id, we create the action object like so:

 ```cpp
 auto action = Action("example.print_clicked", app);